 - Stir together the sugar and cinnamon and sprinkle some over the cooked torrijas to serve.

-See all the French toast ideas being shared today:
+See the other French toast ideas being shared today:

 - Berries and Cream Stuffed French Toast Croissants by Everyday Eileen